The US Department of Education stipulates that the following regulations apply:

 - A student takes interruption of study which exceeds 180 days within a particular academic year

-- A research student submits their thesis and completes the course or moves to X-Status
+- A research student submits their thesis and moves into the examination period

-Other examples of when your loan entitlement will be recalculated, and funds adjusted or returned, include:
+Other examples of when a student’s loan entitlement will be recalculated, and funds adjusted or returned, include:

 - A return to the US to undertake study, e.g. research study leave (RSL), or summer project